Music / Cattle Decapitation

 - Lead Bassist: Troy Oftedal and Derek Engemann, both Type A.

 - Man of a Thousand Voices: Travis pulls off mid-ranged roars, low gurgles, pig squeals, an ear-piercing shriek, a weird nasally snarl, sharp, rapid-fire spitting (hard to describe in any other way), sickly, phlegm-laced spoken portions, and his trademark raspy, squawk-like cleans.
+As of The Anthropocene Extinction, he has started using conventional post-punk-tinged cleans.

 - Mean Character, Nice Actor: Travis Ryan's unhinged vocal style and onstage behavior belie his calm and down-to-earth nature offstage.